 Like the gingerbread martini recipe, garnishes depend significantly on personal taste and preference.
 Garnishes are just as critical an ingredient in cocktails as the spirits.

 - Use a regular or charred cinnamon stick.

 - Float one or two whole star anise cloves.

-- Make a rim with crushed gingerbread cookies.
+- Coat the rim of your cocktail glass with crushed gingerbread cookies.

 - Drizzle a single drop of molasses on the bottom of the glass.

 Give the gingerbread man a well-deserved break and cheers with a tasty, sweet and spiced gingerbread cocktail.
 Enjoy one of your favorite Christmas treats in the form of a delicious cocktail because there's nothing like sipping on your holiday desserts.